Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Long Island Home Heating Fuel Comparison

-Homes have a host of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Long Island, used by 507,040 or 52% of households.
-The next most popular primary heating fuel for Long Island homeowners is Heating Oil, used by 337,306 homes (34%).
-The rest of the homes are heated with Electricity (8%), Propane (3%), Other (1%), and Wood (0.3%).
+Residences have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Long Island, used by 507,040 or 52% of homeowners.
+The 2nd most popular primary heating fuel for Long Island families is Heating Oil, used by 337,306 homes (34%).
+The other homes are heated with Electricity (8%), Propane (3%), Other (1%), and Wood (0.3%).

 Heating Oil (Fuel Oil) Use in Long Island